September is near and the anxiety has started creeping in.

 Early last winter, you decided to enroll your child in French Immersion (FI).
-But now that September is almost upon us, the worry is settling in.
+But now that the school year is almost upon us, the worry is settling in.
 Your mind is starting to race with a never-ending flow of concerns:

 “Is French going to be too unfamiliar and difficult?”